 All students are processed online using the COIN system.
 During the advising meeting, the faculty advisor releases the Advising Hold on COIN.

 Because of the special mentoring needs of entering students, all freshmen students are advised by freshmen advisors who are trained to provide the appropriate guidance to entering freshmen.
 Sophomores, juniors, and seniors are advised by non-freshmen advisors.

 The advisor/student relationship will be kept as constant as possible.
-After moving on from the freshman level, the student will remain with his/her assigned advisor throughout the student's tenure in the undergraduate program.
-When the advisor takes some type of leave from the University, the Department Chairperson takes on his/her advising role.
+After moving on from the freshman level, the student will remain with his/her assigned advisor until he/she becomes a senior (this means enrollment in ECE 457 Design Projrct I).
+Seniors and all students pursuing a dual major in ECE are advised by the Department Chairperson.
+When the advisor takes some type of leave from the University, another faculty member takes on his/her advising role.

 Two frequently asked questions by students are:

 - How do I contact my advisor? or Who is my advisor?